bobbae/gcp/examples/PubSub/README.md

+# Demo to have GCS notify a message to pubsub topic when a file is created in a bucket.

+### service account

 Have service account keys pointed by

 GOOGLE_APPLICATION_CREDENTIALS env var.

 Make sure you have pubsub role added to this service account.

+### add IAM policy binding to service account for pubsub role

 gcloud pubsub subscriptions add-iam-policy-binding  your-subscription-id --member serviceAccount:your-service-account@your-project.iam.gserviceaccount.com --role=roles/editor

+### running the demo
 Run this demo by doing:

 ```